-- Learning difficulties and behavioural problems can happen after meningitis, especially in babies and young children
+- Behavioural changes can occur after meningitis, especially in babies and young children

 - Fortunately, many of these problems are short-term and improve with time

-- However, long term problems, such as aggression and personality changes are often associated with acquired brain injury (ABI) - an injury to the brain after birth
+- However, long term problems, such as aggression and personality changes can be associated with acquired brain injury (ABI) - an injury to the brain after birth

-- When learning and behavioural difficulties following meningitis are long-term, you may need expert help and support
+When behavioural changes following meningitis are long-term, expert help and support may be required.

-- Patience and understanding from family, employers, schools and those working with sufferers is vital
+Patience and understanding from family, employers, schools and those working with those impacted by meningitis is vital.